Travel Registration of the 2021-22 Season

 - Corresponding ranges of birth dates for each level are listed in the tryout schedule.

-All players need to bring a ball and water source to travel team tryouts.
+- All Players need to bring a ball and water

 - Players should arrive 30 minutes early to check in.